-Once in Cape Town we only had three full days to enjoy the fabulous city.
+With only three full days to enjoy the fabulous city of Cape Town.
 Time was of the essence.
-To make the most of it I planned a couple of day tours too, as we really wanted to see the surroundings areas.
+To make the most of our limited time we planned a couple of day tours too to see the surroundings areas.

-Our first and probably one of the most popular full day excursions from Cape Town is the Cape Peninsula tour.
+Our first and probably one of the most popular full day excursion from Cape Town is the Cape Peninsula tour.
 You can experience this trip by various means either self drive or with bus tours.
-We chose a private tour with CAT-Africa, as it offered flexibility to the schedule – so crucial when travelling with young children.
+We chose a private tour as it offered flexibility to the schedule – crucial when travelling with young children.
 The service we received from beginning to end was flawless.
 Our guide Jorge was knowledgeable and great with the kids.
 He kept them interested throughout the eight-hour tour and the adults well-informed with all the history and local stories.

 Our day started with a sharp 8.30am pickup.
 Once settled in the clean and comfy people carrier stocked with cold bottles of water.
 Jorge broke the bad news.
 There would be no trip to the top of Table Mountain on the rotating cable car.
 Now I’d been warned about this occurrence by friends, who also failed to reach the top of the iconic landmark on their visits.
 The cable car is regularly closed due to high winds and the infamous tablecloth that shrouds it once at the top.
 I mean, really mother nature…I’d travelled 8000 miles.
 How could you?

 Internal rage tempered and presenting my best fake smile I turned to the kids and said ‘Never mind, plenty more to see’, as we continued on our journey towards the Cape of Good Hope.
 And in hindsight, we really did have many more jaw-dropping vistas to ogle.